quickwit-oss/quickwit/docs/reference/aggregation.md

 #### Aggregating on datetime fields

-The `datetime` fields are handled the same way as other numric fields.
-However, all values in the requests such is intervals, offsets, bounds, and range boundaries need to be expressed in microseconds.
+Fields of type `datetime` are handled the same way as any numeric field.
+However, all values in the requests such as intervals, offsets, bounds, and range boundaries need to be expressed in microseconds.

 Histogram with one bucket per day on a `datetime` field. `interval` needs to be provided in microseconds.
 In the following example, we grouped documents per day (`1 day = 86400000000 microseconds`).